-- preserve our capital; - generate positive economic return to our shareholders in the form of dividends and/or book value stability and potential growth; - advance the interests of our shareholders; and - maintain a culture of integrity and ensure that employees are not compensated for excessive risk taking.
+- preserve our capital; - generate positive economic return to our shareholders in the form of dividends and/or book value stability and potential growth; - · advance the interests of our shareholders; and - maintain a culture of integrity and ensure that our compensation practices do not promote or motivate excessive risk taking by our employees.

-We incorporate a pay-for-performance philosophy into the design of our compensation programs by linking incentive compensation to our operating performance and the attainment of financial, operational, and strategic objectives.
-We also actively promote the ownership of Company stock by our executive officers, including formal stock ownership guidelines and maintaining a compensation program focused on time-based and beginning in 2021, performance-based vesting equity.
+We incorporate a pay-for-performance philosophy in our compensation programs by linking incentive compensation to our operating performance and the attainment of financial, operational, and strategic objectives.
+We also actively promote the ownership of Company stock by our executive officers, including formal stock ownership guidelines and maintaining a compensation program focused on time-based, and beginning in 2021, performance-based, vesting equity awards.

 The Compensation Committee understands that the specialized nature and complexities of the Company's business, and in particular its investment, financing, capital and risk management activities and REIT structure, require individuals with unique experience and skills.
-The Compensation Committee also understands the potential volatility in the Company's performance given its use of leverage in its business model and the Company's exposure to macroeconomic conditions, interest rates, monetary policy (globally but especially in the U.S.), regulatory policy, and fiscal policy.
+The Compensation Committee also understands the potential volatility in the Company's performance given its use of leverage in its business model and the Company's exposure to macroeconomic conditions, interest rates, monetary policy (globally but especially in the U.S.), regulatory policy, fiscal policy, and global geopolitics.
 The Company is also exposed to general market conditions for our investments which may impact their value and performance.
-Many factors affecting Company performance are beyond its control, and the Compensation Committee has established a compensation program and performance criteria that accounts for the potential volatility of the Company's results on a year-to-year basis.
+Many factors affecting Company performance are beyond our control, and the Compensation Committee has established a compensation program and performance criteria that accounts for the potential volatility of the Company's results on a vear-to-vear basis.